FreieRadios/freieradioapp/README.md

 # Freie Radio App

 The app is a hybrid app based on "Adobe Phonegap".
 The App is simply just a website with javascript.
+Goal of the App is, to display the program data of all free radios in germany in one App.
+So you can search with genres the transmissions you like.
+Also you have the ability to listen to the radios via their internet streams and you can discover new stations with the map.

 [<img src="AboutTheApp.png"
 alt="Screenshot"